-015 Preparation for College Writing 4 Units Prerequisite: None.
+015 Preparation for College Writing 4 Units Associate Degree Applicable

-Study of the fundamental skills necessary for effective writing, with emphasis on clarity, correctness, and appropriate style.
+Study of the fundamental skills necessary for effective writing with emphasis on clarity, correctness, and appropriate style.
 Basic grammar and usage will also be covered.

-016 Writing Laboratory 1-3 Units Prerequisite: None.
+016ABCD Writing Laboratory 1-3 Units Not Applicable to the Associate Degree

-Laboratory: 48 hours per semester per unit
+Laboratory: 48 hours per semester per unit.